Samtel Avionics

 Samtel Avionics is an Indian company headquartered in Delhi.
 It manufactures equipment and systems for avionics, military, industrial, and professional applications.
 Samtel Avionics is a subsidiary of the Samtel Group.

 History

-In 2006, Samtel entered a joint venture with Hindustan Aeronautics Limited, the first public-private partnership in the sector.

 In 2008, the multi-functional displays developed by Samtel and the Defence Avionics Research Establishment (DARE) wing of the Indian Defence Research and Development Organization (DRDO) were approved for air worthiness and real-time flight trials, on board the SU-30 aircraft of the Indian Air Force.

-In 2009, the organization entered a joint venture agreement with Thales Air Defence, a France-based defence equipment manufacturer.
-The wholly owned subsidiaries of Thales Group, Thales Avionics and Thales International India, have invested 26% of the stakes in the joint venture.

 In 2009, Samtel Avionics signed a deal with Honeywell Aerospace, to manufacture avionics equipment for Electronic flight instrument system (EFIS), making it the first Indian manufacturer and sole supplier worldwide of this equipment for EFIS.